 Kate can also visit your home to curate your art collection, which includes refreshing your existing display, helping you decide where to hang a new purchase or pieces that haven’t made it onto your walls yet, and advising on and organising framing/reframing.
-The process begins with a free video call consultation to discuss your needs.
-A consultancy fee is charged for Kate’s visit but this will be waived if you buy a painting by one of Gala Fine Art’s artists.
+The process usually begins with a free video call consultation to discuss your needs.
+A consultancy fee is charged when Kate visits your home but this will be waived if you buy a painting by one of Gala Fine Art’s artists, depending on the amount of time required for the job.

 For all enquiries, please get in touch with Kate via the contact form.